 “If you move house, it does not necessarily mean that you need to update your Will, however it is a good idea to let the solicitor who perhaps holds your Will know, so that they can update their records.

 Normally, when a person dies their assets revert to a named person but sometimes relatives cannot be traced.

 “There are specialist firms who can be used in order to trace beneficiaries, if it is proving difficult to contact a particular beneficiary listed in a Will, who may be a distant relative or friend of the person who has died.”

 Sarah pointed out that even in cases where a person has left a Will, it can often take several years to ingather all of the financial information and finalise winding up a person’s estate.

-can also take years to resolve matters, due to family circumstances and family
+It can also take years to resolve matters, due to family circumstances and family relations.

 Watermans Legal can assist with advice on having a Will prepared.